shofizone/flutter_clock_lenovo/README.md

 See [flutter.dev/clock](https://flutter.dev/clock) for how to get started, submission requirements, contest rules, and FAQs.

-See a [live demo](http://flutter-clock-lenovo.surge.sh/) with Flutter for Web!
+See a [live demo](http://flutter-clock-lenovo.surge.sh/) with Flutter Clock for Web!

 Example [Dark Theme]